Samuel Russell Heard

 I have been an assessor for the NT Medical Board and supervised GPs who are working towards independent practice.

 I have been involved in standards of electronic health records and have presented and worked around the world.
 I am a primary author of the openEHR Foundation’s EHR specifications – a free and open specification for electronic health records.
 I have been working for and leading a national company, Ocean Informatics, working in eHealth since 2004.

 I am an experienced researcher and Foundation Fellow of the Australian College of Health Informatics.
 I have been involved in the establishment of openEHR as a platform for clinical health records initially within the research environment and now in the commercial sector.
 Ocean Informatics has led the field in developing tools to express clinical content in a formal way using the openEHR methodology and this approach is now in use in the UK, Sweden, Brazil, Slovenia, Norway and Australia.
 Ocean Informatics is working with agencies in a number of countries around the world.
 I am Chair of the Board of Ocean Informatics and former Chair of the openEHR Foundation based in the UK.

 I grew up in rural South Australia and have lived in Darwin for 24 years since returning from the UK.
+I am now in Alice Springs.
 We are now very firmly settled in the NT.
-My wife and I have four children and a growing nest of grand-children (11+), most of whom live in Darwin.
+My wife and I have four children and a growing nest of grand-children (12), most of whom live in Darwin.
 I love to play music and am part of a national GP band (Cheeky Docs) which plays from time to time at national conferences and more regularly in part in Darwin and around the country.
 I continue to surf despite the crocodiles (only ever seen 2 when surfing) and the stingers (who hate waves).
 I read very widely.